clemstarosta/ProjectISMIN/API/src/README copy.md

   - ` Post - createWoman` Adding a new woman to the API
   - ` Get - WomanByName` Return a woman according to her name
   - ` Get - getWomanDescr` Return a description of a woman using her name
+  - ` Put - setFavoriteStation` adding a woman as a favorite
   - ` Delete - DeleteWoman` Delete a woman by her name

 A `woman.service` classes containing